 But it also distributes heat well, can handle high temperatures.

-It’s common to see stainless steel cookware advertised with a copper or aluminum core.
-That’s because copper and aluminum are more conductive, which helps the cookware heat a little faster.
+It’s common to see stainless steel pots and pans advertised with a copper or aluminum core.
+That’s because copper and aluminum are more conductive, which helps it heat a little faster.

 It’s very durable and relatively lightweight.
-Stainless steel cookware is usually relatively easy to store.
-It’s widely available and can be found in almost all shapes and sizes of cookware.
+It is also usually relatively easy to store.
+It’s widely available and can be found in almost all shapes and sizes.

-There are some concerns with stainless cookware, but it’s one of the healthier options, and can also be one of the more sustainable options.
+There are some concerns with stainless pots and pans, but it’s one of the healthier options, and can also be one of the more sustainable options.
 Here are some of the best sets if you’re looking to get more stainless steel cookware.

 Like with cast iron, acidic foods and especially tomato sauces can leech larger quantities of the metals into your food, especially with an increase in cooking time or temperature.